jjclark1982/calc/README.md

 Due 20th April 2017 at 2 pm

-This assignment is worth 25% of the overall mark for this subject.
+This project is worth 25% of the overall mark for this subject.

 ## Objectives